tonygambone/ctl/README.md

 Usage
 -----

-Scan some directories, and load each track found into Spotify (these are equivalent):
+Scan some directories or files, and load each track found into Spotify (these are equivalent):

 * `ctl /path/to/dir1 /path/to/dir2`
 * `ctl --load=track /path/to/dir1 /path/to/dir2`

-Scan some directories, and load all tracks from each album found into Spotify:
+Scan some directories or files, and load all tracks from each album found into Spotify:

 * `ctl --load=album /path/to/dir1 /path/to/dir2`

 This will help fill out albums with missing tracks.
-The album mode is not implemented yet.
+It will also work if you just pass a single file:

+* `ctl --load=album /path/to/file.mp3`

 Authorization
 -------------